The best way to get started, is to get started.

 Nothing in life is stagnant.
 Nature exemplifies this.
 Some plants are growing, some are dying.
 Streams are flowing, leaves and dead trees are decaying, and the seasons change.

-Our body is no different (because we are nature, which many people often forget).
+Our body is no different because we are nature; which many people often forget.
 We are never stagnant.
 We are either growing or decaying.

 What is Our Current State?

-If we look at the state of health of “westernized” countries and ask the question, “are we moving towards health or away from health”, we can clearly see that we are not moving in the right direction.
+If we look at the state of health of “westernized” countries and ask the question, “are we moving towards health or away from health?”, we can clearly see that we are not moving in the right direction.

 Cancer is on the rise and conventional medicine hasn’t made much progress in “curing” the disease.
-In fact, survival rates for breast cancer have been virtually unchanged over the past
+In fact, survival rates for breast cancer have been virtually unchanged over the past 70 years.

 Saving The Canary

-It is obvious what happens to the canary (us) if it it enters the coal mine (the “westernized” lifestyle).
+It is obvious what happens to the canary (us) if it enters the coal mine (the “westernized” lifestyle).

 Every meal you eat, every thought you think, every decision you make either moves you towards health or away from it.
 Which way are you going?